-Initial Assignments Flow Visualization: The Physics and Art of Fluid Flow Fall 2018
+Initial Assignments Flow Visualization: The Physics and Art of Fluid Flow Fall 2019

-Due Friday 8/31, start of class:
+Due Friday 8/30, start of class:

-- 1. Fluids Perception Survey: You will receive an email invitation and link to the online survey.
-The software will know if you respond, but your responses will still be anonymous.
-This is part of a research project on the effectiveness of this course.
-Participation is voluntary, but is expected and much appreciated.
-You may opt out of the survey, but still get credit via a link in the email. - 2.
-Copyright Agreement Form signed hardcopy due in class. - 3.
-Syllabus Agreement Form signed hardcopy due in class. - 4.
+- 1. Copyright Agreement Form signed hardcopy due in class. - 2.
+Syllabus Agreement Form signed hardcopy due in class. - 3.
 FlowVis.org login.
 You will receive an invitation to join as a contributor at your CU email address.
 CHECK YOUR SPAM FOLDER.
 Use this to set your password.
 Go to http://flowvis.org/wp-admin to log in.
+Contact Behruz (bera7205@colorado.edu) if you have any trouble. - 4.
+Join Slack: Watch for an email from Canvas for this join link:

-Due Weds 9/5, start of class
+Due Weds 9/4, start of class

-- 1. Best of Web.
+- 5. Best of Web.
 For this assignment, choose an online image or video that you feel exemplifies the best art/science flow visualization, and write a few sentences about what you appreciate in both the science and art.
 This will be due as a post in flowvis.org.
 Look over course materials, and previous years' images and reports.
 Explore the links page, Youtube, etc. too, but remember we are looking for a balance of aesthetics and science.
 You need to know what has been done in order to push the boundaries of new work.
 One caveat: your submission must include attribution to the original authors of the image or video.
 A link to something that has been reposted is NOT sufficient.
 If you can't find out who the original author is, you must choose a different work.
 You will be asked to vote on your classmates' choices (and they will vote on yours).
 Note, if you are posting a Youtube link, append ?rel=0 to the end of the link.
-This will suppress the often inappropriate 'related' videos that show up at the end. - 2.
+This will suppress the often inappropriate 'related' videos that show up at the end. - 6.
 CATME survey: This survey will be used to place you on teams based on your schedule but aimed to mix backgrounds, skills and equipment.
 Again, you will receive a link at your CU email address.

-Due Weds 9/19
+Due Weds 9/18

-1. Vote on 'Best of Web'.
+7. Vote on 'Best of Web'.
 Read all the posts in the 2018Sp Best of Web category, and use the comment feature to state 'First Prize' 'Second Prize' and 'Third Prize'.
 Again, a short statement about why you have made this choice should be included.

-Due Monday 9/10 by 4 PM:
+Due Weds 9/11 by 4 PM:

-2. Image Assignment 1: Get Wet.
+8. Image Assignment 1: Get Wet.